Votto homers in 7th straight game, Reds beat Mets 6-2

 Reds: INF Mike Moustakas (bruised right heel) and OF Nick Senzel (left knee) were each 1-for-2 in their first rehab games with Triple-A Louisville.
 Both will likely need at least a week at Louisville before returning to the Reds.
 Moustakas last played May 18, one day after Senzel’s most recent game. … RHP/OF Michael Lorenzen (right hamstring) was activated from the 10-day injured list and pitched a perfect seventh.

-Mets: CF Brandon Nimmo felt a pinch in his hamstring making a diving catch in the eighth inning, Rojas said. … Lindor (right oblique) took grounders for a second straight day. … RHP Noah Syndergaard (Tommy John surgery) threw in the outfield, three days after his first bullpen session since he was shut down May 25.
+Mets: CF Brandon Nimmo felt a pinch in his hamstring making a diving catch in the eighth inning, Rojas said. … Lindor (right oblique) took grounders for a second straight day. … RHP Noah Syndergaard (Tommy John surgery) threw in the outfield, three days after his first bullpen session since he was shut down May 25. … Carrasco became the 57th player used by the injury-riddled Mets this season, breaking the club record.
+They have sent 17 starting pitchers to the mound, most before August for any National League team since 1900.

 UP NEXT